Shake It

-"Shake It" is a song by American pop band Metro Station, released as the third single (and debut British single) from the group's 2007 self-titled debut studio album.
+"Shake It" is a song by American pop rock band Metro Station, released on April 1, 2008, as the third single from their 2007 self-titled debut studio album.
+It was also released as their debut single in the UK on March 23, 2009.

 "Shake It" was the band's first charting single, peaking at number 10 on the US Billboard Hot 100.
 Internationally, the song peaked within the top 10 of the charts in Australia, Austria, Canada, Germany, Ireland, Japan, New Zealand, and the United Kingdom.
-The single was certified Gold by the RIAA on June 13, 2008, and later Platinum that year, until finally reaching 2× Platinum status at the end of January 2009.
+The single was certified gold by the Recording Industry Association of America (RIAA) on June 13, 2008, and later platinum that year, until finally reaching 2× platinum status at the end of January 2009.
 The song has sold over 1.2 million copies in the US and over 4 million copies worldwide.

 Composition

-"Shake It" was written in the key of E major, but Metro Station played the song in D major for live performances.
+"Shake It" was written by Mason Musso, Trace Cyrus, Anthony Improgo and Blake Healy, while production was handled by S*A*M and Sluggo.
+The song was written in the key of E major with a BPM count of 150, but Metro Station plays the song in D major for live performances.
+Lyrically, the song has sexual innuendos and is about sex.

 Critical reception

 "Shake It" was generally well received by music critics.
 Nick Levine of Digital Spy stated, "everything about this track - the fairly standard verses, the weedy vocals, the rather tedious lyrics - is passable at best.
-Except, crucially, for the chorus, which is big, chanty and as easy to resist."
+Except, crucially, for the chorus, which is big, chanty and as easy to resist as a Krispy Kreme donut being dangled down on a rope in front of your PC."
+Bill Lamb of About.com noted how the track "has a distinctly 80's pop vibe with a bass and keyboard foundation strongly reminiscent of the Cars.
+The sound of the vocals here drips the possibility of salacious intent, courtesy of Trace Cyrus, but ultimately the lyrics themselves are filled with rather silly schoolboy come-ons.
+Despite a certain immaturity in the words, the sound itself is likely to lure you out on to the dancefloor."

 Seventeen Magazine called the track, "the perfect summer fun tune."
+AltSounds stated that the track, "gets in your head ridiculously easily."
 The song has garnered over 110 million streams on Spotify.